1jonathang/Messenger/README.md

 ## Visit the deployment [`here`](https://messenger-pi-ten.vercel.app/login)

+**NOTE: This project does not work on the deployment since I deleted the database.
+Redis allows one database for their free trial, so I'm using it for a new project.
+For this application to work for you, you will need to create a Redis database, and
+copy and paste the id and secret into the enviornment variables.**

 `Messenger` is my second major project used to learn web development.

 + Designed in NextJS leveraging Redis as my database, NextAuth for user authentication